ch4n3l/ch4n3l.github.io/_posts/2017/2020-03-20-altdentifier.md

 ![Screenshot]({{ site.baseurl }}/images/posts/2017/altdentifier/error.png)

 We were able to achieve persistence (as a form of denial of service).
-This makes this vulnerablity that more dangerous as the panicked `Server Admin` would go into his settings and attempt to change the `Verification Role` to a `Low Privilege Row` but they wouldn't be able to duue to the error.
+This makes this vulnerablity that more dangerous as the panicked `Server Admin` would go into his settings and attempt to change the `Verification Role` to a `Low Privilege Role` but they wouldn't be able to duue to the error.
 The only way for the `Server Admin` to 'fix' this situation is to kick the bot from the server, which would effectively make the server need to re-verify every user as the data would be lost.

 Lastly, here's a video proof of concept which demonstrates the exploit from the start using the Victim's perspective: